AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/input-output.md

 >[!IMPORTANT]
 >
 >The Adobe Analytics source connector can take up to four weeks to backfill data.
 If you recently set up a connector you should verify that the dataset has the minimum length of data required for Attribution AI.
-Please review the [historical data](#data-requirements) section to verify you have enough data for your prediction goal.
+Please review the [historical data](#data-requirements) section to verify you have enough data to calculate accurate algorithmic scores.

 For more details on setting up the [!DNL Consumer Experience Event] (CEE) schema, please refer to the [Prepare data for use in Intelligent Services documentation](../data-preparation.md).